Barristers

 Thomas Horton

-Thomas Horton is a commercial and sports barrister who acts in contractual disputes, insolvency-related matters, property claims, and regulatory issues.
-Thomas has been identified as a ‘Rising Star’ in sports law (Legal 500, 2022), demonstrating his expertise and growing reputation in this area of law.
-Thomas specialises in contentions and regulatory sports matters, regularly representing and advising clubs, athletes, intermediaries and other participants.
-Thomas regularly appears before sports’ governing bodies’ disciplinary commissions.
-Recent examples include representing a football Intermediary in a successful appeal to an FA Appeal Board to reduce a period of suspension and being part of the team that represented Essex County Cricket Club before the ECB’s Cricket Disciplinary Commission.
-Thomas recently spent 12 months as an Associate Barrister in Squire Patton Boggs’ sports litigation team.
-Thomas has also been appointed to UEFA’s Pro Bono Counsel List and Sport Resolutions’ Pro Bon Legal Advice Panel.
-Thomas has undertaken an extensive amount of oral and written advocacy, and has experience before a range of courts and tribunals, including appearing as sole counsel in the High Court.
-Thomas is regularly praised by clients for his advocacy skills.
-Thomas is Public Access qualified and is therefore able to accept instructions directly from members of the public, companies and other entities.
+Thomas Horton is a commercial and sports barrister who acts in contractual disputes, insolvency matters, property claims, and regulatory issues.
+As fully set out in his areas of expertise below, Thomas has extensive experience in each of these practice areas.
+Thomas has a growing practice in contentious and regulatory sports matters, and regularly represents and advises clubs, athletes, intermediaries, and other participants.
+Thomas has been ranked as a ‘Rising Star’ (Legal 500, 2022 – London Bar) and a ‘Leading Junior’ (Legal 500, 2024 – London Bar) for sport, demonstrating his expertise and growing reputation in this area of law.
+Thomas regularly appears before sports’ governing bodies’ disciplinary commissions, and also has experience of FA Rule K arbitrations.
+Thomas spent 12 months as an Associate Barrister in Squire Patton Boggs’ sports litigation team from 2021 to 2022.
+Thomas is an appointed member of UEFA’s Pro Bono Counsel List and Sport Resolutions’ Pro Bono Legal Advice Panel.
+Thomas has undertaken a substantial amount of oral and written advocacy in each of his practice areas and has experience before a range of courts and tribunals, including appearing as sole counsel in the High Court.
+Thomas is regularly praised by clients for his clear advice and advocacy skills.
+Thomas is Direct Access qualified and is therefore able to accept instructions directly from members of the public, companies, and other entities.

 Tom Poole KC